HIPAA Notice of Privacy Practices

 For Payment for Services.
-We may use and disclose protected health information about you so that the treatment and services you receive at Alissa Rumsey Nutrition & Wellness may be billed to and payment may be collected from you, an insurance company, or a third party.
-For example, we may need to give your health plan information about nutrition services you received at Alissa Rumsey Nutrition & Wellness so your health plan will pay us or reimburse you for the service.
+We may use and disclose protected health information about you so that the treatment and services you receive at Alissa Rumsey Nutrition and Wellness P.C. may be billed to and payment may be collected from you, an insurance company, or a third party.
+For example, we may need to give your health plan information about nutrition services you received at Alissa Rumsey Nutrition and Wellness P.C. so your health plan will pay us or reimburse you for the service.
 We may also tell your health plan about the nutrition services you are going to receive to obtain prior approval or to determine whether your plan will cover the treatment.

 For Health Care Operations.
-We may use and disclose protected health information about you for Alissa Rumsey Nutrition & Wellness health care operations, such as our quality assessment and improvement activities, case management, coordination of care, business planning, customer service, and other activities.
+We may use and disclose protected health information about you for Alissa Rumsey Nutrition and Wellness P.C. health care operations, such as our quality assessment and improvement activities, case management, coordination of care, business planning, customer service, and other activities.
 These uses and disclosures are necessary to run the facility, reduce health care costs, and make sure that all of our clients receive quality care.

 For example, we may use protected health information to review our treatment and services or to evaluate the performance of the dietitian who is providing your services.
-We may also combine protected health information about many Alissa Rumsey Nutrition & Wellness clients to decide what additional services we should offer, what services are not needed, and whether certain treatments are effective.
+We may also combine protected health information about many Alissa Rumsey Nutrition and Wellness P.C. clients to decide what additional services we should offer, what services are not needed, and whether certain treatments are effective.